List of A Certain Magical Index video games: Marketing

 During the 2017 PlayStation Press Conference in Japan, Sega announced the release date of the game to be on February 15, 2018, and released its first promotional video.
 The company set up an exhibit for the game at the Tokyo Game Show 2017 from September 21 to 24, 2017.
 A second promotional video was released on December 6, 2017, which introduced the game's different modes.
 Shigeo Akira, the game producer, was present during the trial session of the game at Animate Akihabara in Tokyo on December 9, 2017.

 Akira visited the stores in Osaka and Nagoya for the game's in-store experience events on January 13 and 28, 2018, respectively.
 Sega promoted the game in their exhibit at the Taipei Game Show 2018 from January 26 to 29, 2018.
 On the day of the game's release, Sega held a Twitter campaign to follow their account and retweet a certain tweet for a chance to win the voice casts' autographed colored paper sets.

 Reception

-Sales

-A Certain Magical Virtual-On ranked #8 on the week it was released, with 17,938 copies sold, but the game's sales later dropped in Japan and received heavy criticism from fans and international press, leading to the suspension of its sales.
+A Certain Magical Virtual-On ranked #8 on the week it was released, with 17,938 copies sold.